ptsteadman/url-shortener/README.md

 ### Overview

-A shortlink from http://short.com/foo could redirect a visitor to http://example.com/someverylongdomainname?querystring.
-This project creates a shortlink service with node.js and mysql.

 This URL shortener consists of two node servers:
-  - Shortener-API, which is an API for adding, removing, and viewing shortlinks.
+  - **Shortener-API**, which is an API for adding, removing, and viewing shortlinks.
 Shortener-API also provides a GUI.
-  - Shortener-WEB, which actually performs the shortlink redirect by calling Shortener-API.
+  - **Shortener-WEB**, which actually performs the shortlink redirect by calling Shortener-API.

          +----------------------+               +----------------+